Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work, we proposed a whole-body nonlinear MPC framework that utilizes the full rigid body dynamics dynamics of the system and enables online gait optimization.
-The addition of a terminal cost around offline generated HZD references enables robust locomotion at a significantly shorter planning horizon when compared with a heuristic reference or no reference.
-The viability of the presented control structure was shown in simulation and on hardware by demonstrating a variety of robust dynamic behaviours.
-The reduced computational complexity of the proposed methods provides a first step towards future adaptation to higher dimensional platforms and full 3D walking.
-Motivated by the experimental results, future work will investigate the theoretical properties of using HZD trajectories in the terminal components.
+In this work, we proposed a whole-body nonlinear MPC framework that enables online gait optimization using the full rigid body dynamics of a bipedal system.
+The viability of the presented control structure was shown in simulation and on hardware in a variety of robust dynamic behaviors, including standing, stepping in place, and walking.
+The addition of a trajectory tracking cost around an offline generated HZD reference enabled similarly robust locomotion at a significantly shorter planning horizon when compared with a heuristic reference or no reference.
+Motivated by the experimental results and promising reduction in computational complexity, future work will investigate the theoretical properties of using HZD trajectories as terminal components, as well as extensions to 3D walking bipeds.